duvainel/astrapera-frontend/README.md

 An alternative blog design and implementation for [Astrapera](https://astrapera.com/)

+**Important Note: Because I deployed Strapi using Heroku's free plan, requests can't be resolved as expected when there's no request for a while.
+Just wait for a little and refresh the page if you see a blank page.**

 This web app is built using [Vite](https://vitejs.dev/) + [React](https://reactjs.org/).

 You can preview [here](https://astrapera-frontend.netlify.app/)